dr-m/atomic_sync/README.md

 ```
 In this test, lock elision is detrimental for performance, because locking
 conflicts make transaction aborts and re-execution extremely common.

+The elision is very simple, not even implementing any retry mechanism.
+If the lock cannot be elided on the first attempt, we will fall back
+to acquiring the lock.

+Untested code for lock elision is available for the following instruction
+set architectures:

+* 64-bit POWER (no detection; available starting with POWER 8)
+* IBM zSeries (S390, S390x)
+* ARMv8 (no detection; try `-DNO_ELISION` if it crashes)

 ### NUMA notes